linamandla96/data_usage_tracker_app/README.md

 Create the SQL scripts to create these tables and add it to a `sql` folder in your project folder.

-Note that the `application` folder is populated using a sql script.
+Note that the `application` table is populated using a sql script using `insert` statements.
 New users and app usage should be added via the `DataUsageTracker` Factory Function.

 ### The learner_table has these fields: